A 2:1 honours degree in physics or biology.

 Months of entry

-During your degree, you will be able to learn super-resolution and atomic force microscopy techniques from specialists in the University of Sheffield’s Biophysical Imaging Centre, and electron microscopy techniques from scientists in our dedicated £3 million facility.
+This course focuses on the tools scientists can use to answer biological questions, from how cancer cells grow to how plant cells breathe.
+You can learn super-resolution and atomic force microscopy techniques from specialists in the University of Sheffield’s Biophysical Imaging Centre and Light Microscopy Facility, and electron microscopy techniques from the scientists running our new £2 million Arctica microscope.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses